Building a model from scratch

 Optionally, but also not directly part of a model component are gauge

-locations, that are used to extract gridded data from certain locations.
+locations, that are used to extract gridded data from certain locations, and lake

 The different supported model configurations are described in the section Model configurations.
-Wflow_sbm models have the vertical concept SBM in common and input parameters for this component are described in the SBM model parameters table.
+Wflow_sbm models have the Land Hydrology SBM model in common and input parameters for this model are described in the list of parameters and variables of this model.
 For wflow_sbm models there are two ways to include subsurface flow:

 - The kinematic wave approach (see section Subsurface flow routing) as part of the